UnO: Unsupervised Occupancy Fields for Perception and Forecasting

 5. Be transferable to a wide variety of downstream tasks like object detection and trajectory forecasting

 LiDAR data provides explicit 3D geometric information and as such it presents a promising avenue for building foundation models of the physical world.
 However, prior worlds like 4D occ struggle with forecasting and generalization, while more performant methods like our Copilot4D are too slow for real time inference; neither demonstrating adaptability to downstream tasks.
+As LiDAR is the primary modality for level 4 self-driving vehicles, in this work we focus on building a LiDAR foundation model which meets our above five criteria.

 Challenges